centresource/jersey/README.md

 # Jersey
-Jersey is a style guide for Centresource internal and project documentation.
+Jersey is a set of styles for Centresource internal and project documentation.
+It is primarily utilized for [Almanac](https://github.com/centresource/generator-almanac), but may be used in other sites.
 Read the installation section for more information for getting up and running.

 ## Documentation
 ### Dependencies